mechanator/FruityMiner/README.md

 This version in releases was compiled with Visual Studio 2017 for Windows 10 X64.
 Supports NVIDIA FERMI CUDA 8 Only cards due to their old architecture.
 Such as the GTX 400 and 500 Series (580 and 590s rock!)
 The Tesla M2050/2070 series and older Quadro series that use the GF100 GF110 chipset.
-Basically I followed the same instructions similar to retor building XMR-STAK.
+Basically I followed the same instructions similar to retro building XMR-STAK.
 It's already built, just get it in the release section.

 Here's how to get it to work, use only with CUDA 8 cards on the rig.
 Mixing other cards will require a higher level driver and the miner app will not likely recognize them.